prisma/ecosystem-tests/community-generators/prisma-json-schema-generator/README.md

-# Prisma DBML Generator
+# Prisma JSON Schema Generator

-Test for Prisma DBML Generator(https://notiz.dev/blog/prisma-dbml-generator#dbml-generator)
+Test for Prisma JSON Schema Generator (https://github.com/valentinpalkovic/prisma-json-schema-generator)

 ## How to run this locally